Maikel Garcia Preview, Player Props: Royals vs. Athletics

 - Garcia is hitting .286 with 16 doubles, two triples, four home runs and 25 walks.

-- He has hit a long ball in four games this year (4.4%), leaving the park in 1.1% of his chances at the plate.
+- He has gone deep in 4.4% of his games this year, and 1.1% of his trips to the dish.

-- In 36.7% of his games this season, Garcia has had at least one RBI.
-He's picked up more than one in 6.7% and driven in three or more of his team's runs in one contest.
+- Garcia has driven in a run in 34 games this year (37.4%), including six games with more than one RBI (6.6%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 37 of 90 games this year, and more than once 6 times.
+- In 37 of 91 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.